vi-t-huynh/aznbb/README.md

-# 🪴 Plant Paradise
+# 🪴 Plantify

-Welcome to Paradise, a sleek and simple eCommerce platform for plant enthusiasts.
-Paradise offers a seamless way to browse and purchase a variety of plants and accessories, all in one place.
+Welcome to Plantify, a sleek and simple eCommerce platform for plant enthusiasts.
+Plantify offers a seamless way to browse and purchase a variety of plants.

 ## 🚀 Features